-Reading Time 4 minutes
+Reading Time [est_time]

-In previous two articles, we discssed:
+In previous two articles, we discussed:

 Without further ado, here are the

-Highest Value Delivery:
+1. Highest Value Delivery:

 Traditional product development teams may spend months on a single function such as analysis, design, implementation etc, carrying a significant amount of work in progress without deliverying anything that is directly valuable to the customer immediately.

 How could you take the old school requirements approach and turn it upside down?

-Good User Stories due to their minimalist characteristic, inharently give way to collaboration among the product development team, the Product Owner and the user of the product.
-While the traditional teams depend heavily on detailed documents and electronic tools, most Agile teams collaborate to plan, implement and deliver customer value.
+Good User Stories due to their minimalist characteristic, inharently give way to collaboration among the product development team, the Product Owner and the users of the product.
+While the traditional teams depend heavily on detailed documents and electronic tools, most AgileTeams collaborate with users to plan, implement and deliver customer value.

-Brings User Closer:
+3. Brings User Closer:

 The team members directly connect with the user to understand the user’s perspective, challenges, pain points and opportunities that need to be addressed.
-The team members also get early feedback from the user by demonstrating implemented User Stories as soon they are Done.
+The team members also get early feedback from users by demonstrating implemented User Stories as soon stories are DONE.

 In case if you haven’t read yet, check out my article – Becoming User Centric with User Stories

-Building Blocks of the Product:
+4. Building Blocks of the Product:

 With each customer value delivering User Story, the product is built incrementally.
 Building the product incrementally allows to rapidly adjust it to new direction.
 When sliced in smaller ideas to experiment, user stories allow for quick implementation and user feedback.

 Written collaboratively on index cards, User Stories increase transparency among with the team member, Product Owner and stakeholders.
 The index cards remain visible to everyone and allow for better collaboration and faster decision making.

-How can User Stories create shared understanding?
-Unlike the traditional approach where the business team writes requirements and hands over the documents to the development team to implement, the Agile approach is for the Product Owner and the Development team members to collaborate and collectively develop, refine, split the user stories.
+How can better User Stories create shared understanding?
+Unlike the traditional approach where the business team writes requirements and hands over the documents to the development team to implement, the Agile approach is for the Product Owner and the Development team members to collaborate and collectively develop, refine, and split the user stories.